 ‘I had no idea the abuses were this widespread,’ she said.
 ‘Nothing good is going to come of this.
 These people, they’re going to tear them apart.’

-‘This might an opportunity,’ Karen said.
+‘This might be an opportunity,’ Hannah said.
 ‘From what I can see you’re the most senior person here who is obeying the law.
 If we can get their attention, separate the wasteful few from the rest of us, assure people they’ll be prosecuted, you can make that run for governor next term.’

 That’s my girl, Harry thought.